-Deep snow, a rush pile, marshmallows, and patience are among the requirements to build a bonfire in winter.
+Deep snow, a brush pile, marshmallows, and patience are among the requirements to build a bonfire in winter.

 Goal: build a bonfire in the clearing with snow deep underfoot, the glow of sparkling ice on nearby branches, the heat reddening faces and steaming clothes as you listen to the hemlock crackle and watch the sparks whirl up and up, flames that consume a dry branch in an instant, longer for wood that is wet or rotten or both, the child rolling a snowman by fire and moonlight, a mound of coals that will glow for hours after the feeding stops, the starry night sky over all.

 Requirements: The brush piled high from seasons past, now brittle, dry, ready.
 A small wind—enough to keep the flames supplied with oxygen, but not enough to spread them where they should not go.
 Cardboard, paper bags, newspapers crumpled sheet by sheet.
 Marshmallows and hot dogs on sticks.
 A thermos of hot chocolate.
 A skin of wine (optional).
 Warm clothes, heavy gloves, waterproof boots.
 Matches.
 Good humor.
 Lots of patience.